Philip Adikimenakis MS, CPA, RBT

 Clinical Research Director

-Ms. Tursenovic is a NYS Certified School Psychologist with post-graduate training in Advanced Applied Behavior Analysis.
-Ms. Tursenovic received both her Bachelor’s in Psychology and Master’s in School Psychology from St. John’s University in New York.
-Ms. Tursenovic studied Applied Behavior Analysis from Florida Institute of Technology, receiving an advanced certification in ABA.
-Ms. Tursenovic has twelve years of experience practicing ABA within different settings, including school, home, and hospital settings.
+Ms. Tursenovic is a NYS Certified School Psychologist with post-graduate Advanced Applied Behavior Analysis training.
+Ms. Tursenovic received her Bachelor’s in Psychology and Master’s at The School of Psychology from St. John’s University in New York.
+In addition, Ms. Tursenovic studied Applied Behavior Analysis at the Florida Institute of Technology, receiving an advanced certification in ABA.
+Ms. Tursenovic has twelve years of experience practicing ABA in school, home, and hospital settings.
 Within these settings, Ms. Tursenovic has worked with children, adolescents, and adults with Autism, Developmental Disabilities, and Psychiatric Disorders.

-Ms. Tursenovic has extensive experience working with non-verbal children with Autism, teaching basic communication and self-help skills.
-Ms. Tursenovic also worked as part of a unique team developed by the Department of Justice, within an acute psychiatric in-patient hospital setting, developing behavioral management systems and protocols, as well as educating staff on principles of behavior and teaching behavior management strategies.
-This was part of an initiative to improve the quality of patient care in hospital settings, as well as reduce problematic or dangerous behaviors among patients.
+Ms. Tursenovic has extensive experience working with non-verbal children with Autism, teaching essential communication and self-help skills.
+Ms. Tursenovic also worked as part of a unique team developed by the Department of Justice within an acute psychiatric in-patient hospital setting, developing behavioral management systems and protocols, educating staff on principles of behavior, and teaching behavior management strategies.
+This team was part of an initiative to improve the quality of patient care in hospital settings and reduce problematic or dangerous behaviors among patients.

-Ms. Tursenovic has Ten years experience working as a School Psychologist, providing counseling and crisis intervention to students of varying disabilities, district-wide parent training to parents of students with Autism, as well as providing psycho-educational evaluations.
-Ms. Tursenovic is well versed with various assessment batteries, including, Woodcock-Johnson Cognitive and Achievement Tests, Wechsler Preschool and Primary Scale of Intelligence, Wechsler Intelligence Scale for Children, Wechsler Adult Intelligence Scale, Beery-Buktenica Developmental Test of Visual-Motor Integration, Test of Visual Perceptual Skills, Test of Auditory Processing Skills, Behavior Assessment System for Children, Vineland Adaptive Behavior Scales, and Self-Directed Search.
+Ms. Tursenovic has Ten years of experience working as a School Psychologist, providing counseling and crisis intervention to students of varying disabilities, district-wide parent training to parents of students with Autism, and providing psycho-educational evaluations.
+Ms. Tursenovic is well versed with various assessment batteries, including Woodcock-Johnson Cognitive and Achievement Tests, Wechsler Preschool and Primary Scale of Intelligence, Wechsler Intelligence Scale for Children, Wechsler Adult Intelligence Scale, Beery-Buktenica Developmental Test of Visual-Motor Integration, Test of Visual Perceptual Skills, Test of Auditory Processing Skills, Behavior Assessment System for Children, Vineland Adaptive Behavior Scales, and Self-Directed Search.

 Clinical Research Director